-38 hospitalized after nightclub fire in Romanian capital
+44 need hospital care after nightclub fire in Bucharest

-BUCHAREST, Romania (AP) — Fire engulfed a popular nightclub in the Romanian capital Saturday, sending 38 people to hospitals for treatment including one who was seriously injured.
-No deaths were reported.
+BUCHAREST, Romania (AP) — Fire engulfed a popular nightclub in Bucharest, the Romanian capital, early Saturday, sending 44 people to the hospital, including one who was seriously injured, officials said.

-The fire erupted in the early hours at the upmarket Bamboo nightclub, which was burned to the ground.

-Some people suffered from smoke intoxication while others were injured as they reportedly leapt from the upper level of the lakeside club to escape the flames.
+The fire erupted in the early hours at the upscale Bamboo nightclub, which was burned to the ground.
+Most people suffered from smoke inhalation, according to the Romanian capital’s ambulance service, while others were injured as they reportedly leapt from the upper level of the lakeside club to escape the flames.

-There was no word on the cause of the fire.
-There were unconfirmed reports that people were smoking at the club, which is illegal.
-Prosecutors have opened an inquiry.

 Most Read Stories